ARUCC-MyCreds-National-Network/en-CA/README.md

 MyCreds<sup>TM</sup> | MesCertif<sup>TM</sup> Virtual Skills Passport Pilot Project for micro-credentials - A project creating verifiable credentials for the educational records of Canadian post-secondary institutions.

 ## About this project
-The project enables a secure digital wallet (Developed by MATTR) where university and college graduates of micro-credential programs can view and share their official, verified educational credentials anytime, and from anywhere.
+MyCreds<sup>TM</sup> provides learners and graduates access to a secure digital wallet where they can view and share their official, verified educational credentials on a 24/7 basis – anytime, anywhere.
+This pilot project is extending the MyCreds<sup>TM</sup>network capabilities by leveraging innovative technology and digitization principles to deliver self-sovereign identity (SSI) and verifiable credentials.

-There are various partners and stakeholders involved in bringing this idea to life and developing an innovative platform to deliver value for the education sector in Canada.
-The following are the main contributors to the project.
+To bring this idea to life, there are various partners and stakeholders involved who are developing an innovative platform to transform the future of academic credentials.

 #### ARUCC:
 The Association of Registrars of the Universities and Colleges of Canada (ARUCC) is a national body of registrars and enrollment services professionals of recognized colleges and universities.
 The association is the owner of MyCreds<sup>TM</sup> | MesCertif<sup>TM</sup>, a platform that offers an official document exchange network and digital credential wallets for students and graduates.